christysnwong/cook/README.md

 #### User Flow

+* Visitors can search recipes but cannot save them
-* Visitors can sign in, register or search recipes on the homepage
+* Visitors can either register for an account or sign in to use all the site featurs
 * Users can see their saved recipes and own recipes after they log in
+* Users can search and add recipes to their collection
 * Users can create their own recipes
-* Users can remove any saved recipes from their collections
+* Users can add more collections to categorize their saved recipes

 #### Tools

 * API - Spoonacular
-* Others - Python, Flask, SQLAlchemy, WTForms, HTML, CSS, and JavaScript
+* Others - Python, Flask, SQLAlchemy, WTForms, HTML, and CSS